sezna/nps/README.md

 }
 ```

-Or if case you prefer YAML, here's an example of how that would look in a `package-scripts.yml` file:
+Or in case you prefer YAML, here's an example of how that would look in a `package-scripts.yml` file:

 ```yml
 scripts: